phillipino97/P2P-Napster-Framework/README.md

 if the user terminates the program.
 The client can be exited by typing /quit in a similar fashion to the server.

+If issues are found for the vec.c dependency, simply copy the vec.c and vec.h files from either include folder to /usr/local/include.

 For any questions contact me at driscoll_p06145@utpb.edu